 Note- there are 3 types of tahini on the market.
 Hulled (my personal favourite), unhulled (this is darker in colour and thicker in consistency) and black tahini (made from black sesame seeds).
 You could use any of these however both unhulled and black tahini have a more overbearing flavour so I 100% recommend using hulled tahini for the best tahini banana bread ever.

 I added pure maple syrup for 2 reasons.
 Firstly, I love the way it pairs with tahini.
 The two together create the more delicious flavour combination, and the sesame seeds drizzled with maple on top of the loaf really make the loaf sing.
 Secondly, while I wanted to keep the loaf absolutely delicious, I prefer to keep the sugar on the lower side- so we have. mixture of pure maple syrup and coconut sugar to sweeten.

 The thing about baking with sugar is more than just adding sweetness to a recipe- it also aids in creating a desirable texture.
 I prefer to use coconut sugar (but please note- coconut sugar is not any healthier than cane sugar) as it has a beautiful, natural camel flavour and doesn’t add too much moistness unlike brown sugar.

-Tip: If you want a HEALTHIER version you can bake this loaf without any coconut sugar at all- I have done this many times when I want to make snacks for etc girls that are free from refined sugar.
+Tip: If you want a LOW SUGAR version you can bake this loaf without any coconut sugar at all- I have done this many times when I want to make snacks for etc girls that are free from refined sugar.
 Expect the taste and texture to be flatter, though.
 Using monk fruit sweetener like this one is a great option too if you want less sugar but still the sweeter taste and fluffier texture.